This tutorial explains how to set up and interpret a multiple nonlinear regression in Excel with XLSTAT.

 In the Options tab, we select the values of the initial values of the five parameters.

-Here, we choose the second option.
-Click Add and enter the equation F (C1, C2) of our model.
+In the Functions tab, click Add and enter the equation F (C1, C2) of our model.
 Check the Derivatives option and select their values from the Excel sheet.
 Click Save to add the model to the library of user-defined functions.

 The computations begin once you have clicked on the OK button.